Ferryistaken/website/_posts/minimize-bspwm/2020-02-21-minimize-windows-bspwm.md

 As you can see, other than starting some programs and choosing their desktop, I didn't change a lot.
 This is because the best way to customize bspwm is to use its socket architecture, and calling `bspc` interactively.

-The feature that I missed most in bspwm switching from normal DEs like `kde` or `gnome` (or even Window's DE) is that it didn't have a minimize feature, so you either had the windows that you wanted open in your face, or you had to send them to another desktop.
+The only feature that I missed in bspwm was a way to minimize my windows, as I don't want to keep an "everything" desktop to throw all my other windows to.

 # Solution: create your own minimize menu